coreos/afterburn/docs/usage/attributes.md

 # Metadata attributes

 Afterburn can consume cloud-specific metadata and serialize instance attributes into an environment file (e.g. `/run/metadata/afterburn`), which can then be consumed by systemd service units via `EnvironmentFile=`.

+Usually, OS vendors which ship Afterburn do not enable it by default.
+Therefore, any service which wants to make use of Afterburn metadata must explicitly pull it in using e.g.
+`Requires=afterburn.service` and `After=afterburn.service`.

 Cloud providers with supported metadata endpoints and their respective attributes are listed below.

 * aliyun